mendix/docs/content/en/docs/refguide/modeling/application-logic/microflows-and-nanoflows/_index.md

 Microflows run in the runtime server and can therefore not be used in offline apps, while nanoflows run directly on the browser/device and can be used in an offline app.
 Furthermore, most of the actions in nanoflows run directly on the device, so there is also a speed benefit for logic which does not need access to the server.

 {{% alert color="info" %}}
-Redesigned logic editors (microflows, nanoflows, and rules) were introduced in beta in Studio Pro 10.4.0.
+Redesigned logic editors (microflows, nanoflows, and rules) were in beta from Studio Pro 10.4.0, and were released for GA in Studio Pro 10.6.0.
 {{% /alert %}}

-In Studio Pro 10.4 and 10.5, you can activate the the beta logic editors in the following ways:
+In Studio Pro 10.4 and 10.5, you can activate the beta logic editors in the following ways:

 * To try out the beta version once, use the toggle in the top toolbar of the editor to switch from the **Classic Version** to the **Beta Version**.
 This only affects the current document.
 Other microflow and nanoflow editors will still start with the **Classic Version**.